tourkaman/PDC-support-web/documents/starting/get_account/get_account.rst

 **TODO**: Maybe, this section is unneccessary?!

 .. topic:: **What happends after requesting for account?**

-   1. We take a 2-4 working days to process your account request.
+   1. We usually take 2-4 working days to process your account request.
-   2. We get back to you if we find anything missing in the application.
+   2. We will get back to you if we find anything missing in your application.
-   3. If the account creation was successful, you will recieve an confirmation e-mail, and the login credentials will be sent to the address you provided.
+   3. If the account creation was successful, you will recieve a confirmation e-mail.
-   4. If you requested an accounts for a course, you will recieve the credentials in the corresponding course lecture.
+   4. After you recieved your confirmation e-mail, your login credentials will be sent to the postal address you provided.
+In case you requested an account for a course, you will recieve the credentials in the corresponding course lecture.

+Request class access
+####################

+If you are the *instructor* of a course at KTH and want to request access to PDC for all course participants, please complete this application below.

+.. topic:: `Request class access <https://www.pdc.kth.se/support/accounts/class-new/request-class-access>`_

+   Complete the application and submit

 .. _link_supr_pdc:

 Linking SUPR to PDC
 ###################

 Most projects are now managed through SUPR, so all PDC accounts should be linked to a SUPR account.
 If you applied for an PDC account outside of SUPR, your account might not be linked.
 You should check if your SUPR and PDC accounts are linked and, if necessary, arrange for the accounts to be linked.

 .. rubric:: Check if your PDC account is linked to your SUPR account: